andrewjt71/hardware-hacking-travis-ci-alerts/README.md

-# Travis Monitor Alarm
+# Travis CI Monitor Alarm
-Aim: To use an ESP8266 to monitor travis builds and provide updates on a mini display.
+Aim: To use an ESP8266 to monitor [Travis CI](https://www.travis-ci.com) builds and provide updates on a mini display.

 ## Required Components